Agent40infinity/Agent40infinity.github.io/README.md

 # Portfolio Repository

+> [!NOTE]
-This portfolio was originally created using raw HTML, CSS, and JS.
-After learning Blazor, it was transitioned to WebAssembly and now stays as a contained auto publishing environment.
+> This portfolio was originally created using raw HTML, CSS, and JS.
+After learning Blazor, it was transitioned to WebAssembly.
+Some code may still be legacy.

+### Auto Publish & Deploy
+Utilising a Gitflow workflow and Github Actions, this portfolio is able to Auto Publish and Deploy straight to Github Pages.
+Steps towards auto publishing:
+- Any changes to code belongs in a newly created branch or within the "Development" branch.
+- After making and pushing changes, a pull request will be created from Development to Main.
-- By creating and pushing a PR from development to main, Github Actions will hook onto the source code and use Ubuntu to publish our Blazor App to WebAssembly in release.
+- Upon pushing and merge, Github Actions will hook onto the source code and use Ubuntu to publish Blazor into WebAssembly.
-- Thanks to [JamesIves "github-pages-deploy-action"]("https://github.com/JamesIves/github-pages-deploy-action"), we then can take the published WebAssembly from our release branch and deploy it straight to Github Pages.
+- Thanks to [JamesIves "github-pages-deploy-action"](https://github.com/JamesIves/github-pages-deploy-action), Github actions will then can take the published WebAssembly from our "Release" branch and deploy it straight to Github Pages.